 Our Digital Business Services organization and partner ecosystem is committed to your success.
 They will provide guidance at every stage of your digital transformation, based on your unique business needs and goals, so you can take full advantage of S/4HANA innovations.

 That is curious.
 Almost no SAP consulting partners have any experience with S/4HANA because it is so lightly installed.
-It is true that SAP will provide guidance every stage of the project, but not of the digital transformation because unless the company is moving from a system which is not based in computers, no S/4HANA implementations is a digital transformation.
+SAP will indeed provide guidance every stage of the project, but not of the digital transformation because unless the company is moving from a system that is not based on computers, no S/4HANA implementations are a digital transformation.

-SAP really pulled out all the stops to falsify information for this article.
+SAP pulled out all the stops to falsify information for this article.

 This SAP article has a Brightwork Accuracy Score of 1 out of 10.
 There is no score lower than this.